-Ball Pythons do not require vitamin supplements because of their natural history and feeding strategy.
+Ball Pythons do not require vitamin supplements, so long as they are given healthy rodents to eat.
 Being nocturnal predators that consume whole prey animals, Ball Pythons can get all the nutrition they need from healthy prey.
 In fact, supplementation should only be implemented for a sick Ball Python with veterinary guidance.

 Let’s clear the air…